FrancescoGradi/DocumentClassificationwithHANandBERT/README.md

 </p>
 </div>

 **HAN PREDICTION: 1, TARGET: 1**.
-They was attentioned the first and the last sentences, the word _'recommend'_ here has a different sense, because context is different.
+They were attentioned the first and the last sentences, the word _'recommend'_ here has a different sense, because context is different.

 ## Reproducing Experiments

 ### Dependencies

-This project uses PyTorch and Tensorflow 2 (only for HAN model), for training GPU is needed.
+This project uses PyTorch and TensorFlow 2 (only for HAN model), for training GPU is needed.
 Code was developed and tested with these main dependencies:

 - Python 3.7.7